Helping Fractures Heal (Orthobiologics)

 The doctor draws the stem cells out of the bone marrow with a needle, in a similar way that blood is drawn from your arm for tests.
 An orthopaedic surgeon then inserts this large supply of stem cells into the injury site.
 This eliminates the time it would take for the stem cells to reach the injury on their own and delivers them in a higher concentration, which speeds the healing process.

-Orthopaedic surgeons can also use donor stem cells to promote healing.
-In much the same way that blood transfusions help millions of patients each year, stem cells taken from donors after they pass away help millions of orthopaedic patients.
+Orthopaedic surgeons can also use donor bone cells to promote healing.
+In much the same way that blood transfusions help millions of patients each year, bone cells taken from donors after they pass away help millions of orthopaedic patients.
 When these cells are harvested, they are treated so that they will not create an immune or allergic reaction in the patient.

 Future of Orthobiologics